Human Factors for Interaction Design (11054.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-Regular online tutorial participation is extremely important to do well in this unit.
+Regular tutorial participation is extremely important to do well in this unit.
 It is possible many crucial elements of large assessments are completed in class and not participating in them might result in unnecessary hardship.
 In short, all assessments are intrinsically connected with tutorial activities.

 Required IT skills